 PORTLAND JEWELRY ACADEMY

-Tucked in the Saint Johns neighborhood in North Portland, the Portland Jewelry Academy offers an extensive 16-week course that provides the foundation needed for a career as a professional bench jeweler.
+Tucked in the Saint Johns neighborhood in North Portland, the Portland Jewelry Academy has an extensive 16-week course that will give you the foundation needed to begin making quality jewelry.
+We provide one-on-one training, so that your individual needs are met.

 Foundational Bench Skills Enrollment opens at the beginning of every month; projects in jewelry fabrication, wax carving and injection, casting, stone setting, and repairs take place on an ongoing basis throughout the year.
 More...